What Is Standby Power Consumption & How to Cut It Down

 How to Reduce Standby Power Consumption

-• Switch appliances off at the wall when not in use.
+• Switch appliances off at the wall when not in use

-• Unplug chargers once devices are fully charged.
+• Unplug chargers once devices are fully charged

-• Enable energy-saving modes on electronics and appliances.
+• Enable energy-saving modes on electronics

 Why It Matters